zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-merge.md

    - **IgnoreOnMergeUpdate:** Set to `false` if you want to ignore the update phase part of the merge operation.
    - **MergeKeepIdentity:** Set to `true` if you want to insert entities with their identity value.
 For SQL Server, the library will automatically handle the `SET IDENTITY_INSERT [tableName] ON` and `SET IDENTITY_INSERT [tableName] OFF` commands.
    - **MergeNotMatchedAndFormula:** Specify a hardcoded SQL if you want to add custom logic to filter which rows should be inserted during the insert phase part of the merge operation.
    - **MergePrimaryKeyAndFormula:** Specify a hardcoded SQL to include additional logic—along with the primary key—to check if the entity matches an existing row in the database.
-Only rows that also match the formula will be updated, all others rows will be inserted.
+Only rows that also match the formula will be updated, all other rows will be inserted.
    - **MergeStagingTableFilterFormula:** Specify a hardcoded SQL if you want to filter which rows should be merged (added or updated) using a staging table.
 - Coalesce Behavior
    - **OnMergeUpdateUseCoalesce:** For each property, during the update phase of a merge operation, if the source value is `null`, the destination value will stay unchanged.
 This behaves like `ISNULL(StagingTable.ColumnName, DestinationTable.ColumnName)` in SQL Server.